-Enrolled students who have paid the comprehensive fee and who provide a complete immunization record within the timefrane required by law.
+Enrolled students who have paid the comprehensive fee and who provide a complete immunization record within the timeframe required by law.
 Students are seen for health problems/ concerns by appointment.
-Call 434-395-2102 for an appointment with a clinician.
+Call (434)395-2102 for an appointment with a clinician.
 We make every effort to provide timely access to care.
-For medical emergencies, students call 911.
+For medical emergencies, call 911.

 Call (434) 395-2102 to schedule an appointment or visit our Student Health web portal.
-We accept walk-ins and will make every effort to provide timely access to care.
+We accept walk-ins upon availability and will make every effort to provide timely access to care.

 See our Attendance Policy

-The Student Health Center (SHC) fee is automatically included in the comprehensive fee collected with your tuition at the beginning of the semester.
+The University Health Center (UHC) fee is automatically included in the comprehensive fee collected with your tuition at the beginning of the semester.
 There is no charge to see a clinician.
-However, covered office visits and laboratory procedures will be charged to your personal or family health insurance.
-This may result in a minor fee begin billed to students.
+However, noncovered office visits and laboratory procedures will be charged to your personal or family health insurance.
+This may result in a minor fee being billed to students.
 Off-site services such as prescriptions, visits to the emergency department or other health providers, hospitalization, injections, and laboratory tests etc...are the student's responsibility.

-For students who have asthma/allergy conditions or those concerned about general air quality, air conditioning that is available in Longwood housing is medically not as useful as are air purification devices due to the type of filters used in window air conditioning units and the time-limited provision of central air in air-conditioned residence halls.
-Students with asthma/allergies or those with concerns about general air quality may purchase and bring a UL approved, freestanding, vent-free air purification device for personal use.
+Students who have asthma/allergy conditions or those concerned about general air quality may find that window air conditioning units and central air in air-conditioned residence halls are not sufficient.
+Students with asthma/allergies or those concerned about general air quality may purchase and bring an LU approved, freestanding, vent-free air purification device for personal use.

-The Student Health Center (SHC) does NOT write medical excuses.
-We will provide documentation as part of recommended treatment in very limited instances when students need to be taken out of classes:
+The University Health Center (UHC) does NOT write medical excuses.
+We will provide documentation as part of recommended treatment in very limited instances when staff deems it is necessary that a student needs to be out of classes.

 In a case of emergency, please call 911 or Campus Police at 434-395-2091.

-Allergy clinics are available for a fee, click here for details.
+Allergy shots are available for a fee.
 Students requiring allergy shots are responsible for providing their serum and medical order from their doctor.